-In March 2018, AerCap entered into a \$950 million unsecured revolving and term loan agreement (the "Asia Revolver") with a maturity of March 2022.
+In March 2018, AerCap entered into a \$950 million unsecured revolving and term loan facility (the "Asia Revolver") with a maturity of March 2022.
 In March 2023, AerCap amended the Asia Revolver and extended its maturity to March 2027.

-In March 2014, AICDC entered into a senior unsecured revolving credit facility (the "Citi Revolver I").
+In March 2014, AICDC entered into a \$4 billion senior unsecured revolving credit facility (the "Citi Revolver I").
 In February 2023, AICDC amended the Citi Revolver I and extended its maturity to February 2027.

-On March 30, 2021, AerCap and AICDC entered into a \$4.35 billion unsecured revolving credit agreement (the "Citi Revolver II") with a maturity of September 30, 2025.
+In March 2021, AerCap and AICDC entered into a \$4.35 billion unsecured revolving credit facility (the "Citi Revolver II" and, together with the "Citi Revolver I," the "Citi Revolvers").